rudderlabs/rudderstack-helm/README.md

 $ helm install --name my-release ./ --set rudderWorkspaceToken="<workspace token from the dashboard>"
 ```

-The command deploys Rudderstack on the default kubernetes cluster configured with `kubectl`.
-The [confiuration](#configuration) section lists the most significant parameters that can be configured during deployment.
+The command deploys Rudderstack on the default Kubernetes cluster configured with `kubectl`.
+The [configuration](#configuration) section lists the most significant parameters that can be configured during deployment.

 ## Upgrading the Chart